 Safety Habit Number Three: Always Set Your Tools Aside in a Safe Place and So They Can’t Move

 This final safety habit is related to number two above in that distractions often cause us to violate it.
 In this case the hazard is a chisel or knife falling from a work surface, at which point Murphy rolls up his sleeves, licks his eyeball with his long purple tongue, and painstakingly guides the tool cutting-edge first towards ankles, feet and toes.
-In Japan were work has traditionally been performed while sitting on the floor, a common problem is accidentally kicking a chisel.
+In Japan were work has traditionally been performed while sitting on the floor, a common problem is accidentally stepping-on or kicking a chisel.
 Of course, the chisel doesn’t appreciate such boorish behavior and bites back.

 I don’t know about you, but I don’t wear thick leather steel-toed work boots in my workshop.
 I prefer flip-flops or crocs without the heavy and dreadfully unfashionable steel accessories.
 The problem is that flip-flops are not tough enough to prevent a 200gram atsunomi falling cutting-edge-first from a height of 70cm from severing a toe, so I am careful to not give Murphy the opportunity to place his bomb sight on my “little piggies.”
-I encourage you to always be aware of both Murphy and pernicious pixies and never put yourself at their mercy.
+I encourage you to always be aware of Murphy and bench kitties and never put yourself at their mercy.

 The solution?
 Be careful of where and how you set your tools down and make good practices a cast-iron habit.

 Don’t leave them hanging over the edge of your workbench, or balanced on top of other tools where a bump from a passing bench kitty or vibration from a hammer impact might knock them off.
 If you have several chisels or knives on your workbench at the same time, use a chisel box.
 Another effective solution is to make a tool rest by cutting some notches in a stick of wood, place it in a safe location on your work surface and rest the tool’s blades in those notches to keep them organized, to protect their cutting edges from dings, and most importantly, to prevent perfidious pixies and felonious felines from pushing or rolling tools off your workbench and Murphy from dive-bombing your wiggly pigglies.
-This is especially important if children have access to your workplace or you have curious kitties swanning around demanding snacks and ear-rubs.
+This is especially important if children have access to your workplace or you have curious kitties swanning around demanding, cushions, snacks and ear-rubs.

 How to Develop Good Safety Habits